Tailteann Games (ancient): History and archaeology

-The games were founded, according to the Book of Invasions, by Lugh Lámhfhada, the Ollamh Érenn (master craftsman or doctor of the sciences), as a mourning ceremony for the death of his foster-mother Tailtiu.
-Lugh buried Tailtiu underneath a mound in an area that took her name and was later called Tailteann in County Meath.
+The games were founded, according to the Book of Invasions (Lebor Gabála Érenn), by Lugh Lámhfhada, the Ollamh Érenn (master craftsman or doctor of the sciences), as a mourning ceremony for the death of his foster-mother Tailtiu.
+Lugh buried Tailtiu underneath a mound in an area that took her name and was later called Tailtin in County Meath.

 The event was held during the last fortnight of July and culminated with the celebration of Lughnasadh, or Lammas Eve (1 August).
 Modern folklore claims that the Tailteann Games started around 1600 BC, with some sources claiming as far back as 1829 BC.
 Promotional literature for the Gaelic Athletic Association revival of the games in 1924 claimed a later date of their foundation in 632 BC.
 The games were known to have been held between the 6th and 9th centuries AD.
 The games were held until 1169–1171 AD when they died out after the Norman invasion.

-The ancient Aonach had three functions: honoring the dead, proclaiming laws, and funeral games and festivities to entertain.
+The ancient aonach had three functions: honoring the dead, proclaiming laws, and funeral games and festivities to entertain.
 The first function took between one and three days depending on the importance of the deceased.
-Guests would sing mourning chants called the Guba, after which druids would improvise Cepógs, songs in memory of the dead.
+Guests would sing mourning chants called the Guba, after which druids would improvise cepógs, songs in memory of the dead.
 The dead would then be burnt on a funeral pyre.
 The second function would then be carried out during a universal truce by the Ollamh Érenn, giving out laws to the people via bards and druids and culminating in the igniting of another massive fire.
-The custom of rejoicing after a funeral was then enshrined in the Cuiteach Fuait, games of mental and physical ability.
+The custom of rejoicing after a funeral was then undertaken in the Cuiteach Fuait, games of skill, mental and physical ability which followed a funeral.

 Games included the long jump, high jump, running, hurling, spear throwing, boxing, contests in swordfighting, archery, wrestling, swimming, and chariot and horse racing.
 They also included competitions in strategy, singing, dancing and story-telling, along with crafts competitions for goldsmiths, jewellers, weavers and armourers.
 Along with ensuring a meritocracy, the games would also feature a mass arranged marriage, where couples met for the first time and were given up to a year and a day to divorce on the hills of separation.

 In later medieval times, the games were revived and called the Tailten Fair, consisting of contests of strength and skill, horse races, religious celebrations, and a traditional time for couples to contract "handfasting" trial marriages.
 "Taillten marriages" were legal up until the 13th century.
 This trial marriage practice is documented in the fourth and fifth volumes of the Brehon law texts, which are compilations of the opinions and judgements of the Brehon class of Druids (in this case, Irish).
 The texts as a whole deal with copious detail for the Insular Celts.